slok/coredns-yaegi/README.md

 - Plugin must be on a single file.
 - Configurable from a local file or to download from an HTTP endpoint (e.g public repo or public/private gist).
 - Can load multiple plugins from different files at the same time in a specific order.
+- Can pass each plugin any kind of string configuration.

 ## Use cases